jantjehier/programmeerproject/PROCES.md

 # day 13

 Today i added the search funtion.
 I also added the text that show which band you clicked on or searched for.

+# day 14

+I added the data to the visualisation.
+Because some artists are working alone and others (santana) have had 67 artists i had to add a scroll function.
+The scrollbar has to be down in when you load the visualisation because else you don't see the visualisation (except for santana and earth wind and fire) I also added some instrument collors and tried to add a legend.
+I also added some text and repositioned the visualisations.